top of page

 • Share a significant impact that WSP Corpsmembers have had on your organization?

-During the summer of 2022 the two WSP Corpsmembers assigned to our office led an effort to assess and report on the habitat conditions within approximately 6.4 miles of Mission Creek in Santa Barbara county, which as been designated a Core 1 priority for southern California steelhead recovery efforts by the National Marine Fisheries Commission.
-The collected data, analysis, and reporting completed by the Corpsmembers is being utilized to help plan and direct habitat restoration efforts in Mission Creek in response to the significant environmental impacts caused by road grading project carried out in 2019 by Southern California Edison that generated over 100,000 cubic feet of sediment debris into the Mission Creek Watershed.
+During the summer of 2022, the two WSP Corpsmembers assigned to our office led an effort to assess and report on the habitat conditions within approximately 6.4 miles of Mission Creek in Santa Barbara County, which has been designated a Core 1 priority for southern California steelhead recovery efforts by the National Marine Fisheries Commission.
+The collected data, analysis, and reporting completed by the Corpsmembers are being utilized to help plan and direct habitat restoration efforts in Mission Creek in response to the significant environmental impacts caused by the road grading project carried out in 2019 by Southern California Edison that generated over 100,000 cubic feet of sediment debris into the Mission Creek Watershed.

 Vivon Crawford